CPPavithra/E-commerce/README.md

 b.
 Installation directory - D:\Softwares\apache-tomcat-10.1.24
 10. Add Server Runtime [Apache Tomcatv10.1] to Classpath
 11. Add the dependencies in pom.xml file
 12. Create the packages one by one.
-Instead of com.shashi.serv I used com.nka.serv (nka stands for Nikhil-Kshitij-Aditya)
 13. Create the class in each package
-14. Copy the file content from old project to your project
-15. Replace “Shashi” with “nka”

 Add the below in pom.xl (the exact location of index.jsp) – under <artifactId>maven-war-plugin</artifactId>
         <version>3.2.3</version>